DaveMDS/python-efl/doc/elementary/genlist.rst

 - ``unfocused`` - When the genlist has lost focus. (since 1.8)
 - ``item,focused`` - When the genlist item has received focus. (since 1.10)
 - ``item,unfocused`` - When the genlist item has lost focus. (since 1.10)
+- ``changed`` - Genlist is now changed their items and properties and all calculation is finished. (since 1.16)

 Enumerations